 Safety is the first consideration in everything that ATCO does.
 We aspire to achieve the highest safety standards across all our products, services, and operating assets.
 The Project is developing and will implement measures to address and mitigate risks to the surrounding area from fire, project-related traffic, and public nuisance concerns from dust and noise.
-These measures are established by working closely and listening to input from stakeholders such as local emergency response teams, Starland County, and Special Areas No.2.
+These measures are established by working closely and listening to input from stakeholders such as local emergency response teams and the County of Paintearth.
 This stakeholder engagement continues throughout the Project life.
 The feedback received will be used to develop a site-specific emergency response plan ("ERP").
 Following that, ATCO will prioritize safety considerations to lead all key decisions when selecting industry leading equipment, to adhere to the highest applicable safety codes, standards, and specifications.
-A copy of the ERPs will be submitted with the AUC applications.
+A copy of the ERP will be submitted with the AUC application.